Skip to main content

 About Open University

 Open University offers a wide selection of courses accessible to everyone.
-The approximately 100 academic courses and seminars held each year require no prior studies.
+The academic courses and seminars held each year require no prior studies.
 Among other academic courses, the school offers further training for teachers, managers and other professions.

 Generally, Open University courses are held on weekends.
 As most lecturers live elsewhere, the courses are usually held on Friday nights and Saturdays, which enables students and people in full-time work to participate.